nicholaspretorius/testmaps/README.md

 * Parkadmin user: reviewer-guest-parkadmin@madeupdomainname.com
 * Superadmin user: reviewer-guest-admin@madeupdomainname.com

 You can view the "Profile" details including the user id, token and permissions by clicking on the user email address in the navbar at top right.
-From there, you can use the token to for making requests via Swagger or Postman.
+From there, you can use the token for making requests via Swagger.

-Note: You will see several endpoints documented in Swagger, however, for the purposes of this project, only the "wakeparks" endpoint is in scope for this capstone project.
+Note: You will see several endpoints documented in Swagger, however, for the purposes of this project, only the "wakeparks" endpoint is in scope for this project.

-## Concept

-I love wakeskating.
-Essentially, it is similar to wakeboarding, but you are not strapped into the board.
-Much of wakeboarding and wakeskating happens at what are called "cableparks" or "wakeparks".
-Essentially these are lakes/dams/bodies of water where there are a system of towers with a running cable between them.
-Carriers run along the cable, pulling the riders along across the water.
-As such, the idea for this project was to create a listing or directory of wakeparks. the result is "Wakemaps" (aka "Testmaps").

-Essentially, this project represent the *foundation* for a wakepark directory listing.
-The app is not much to look at and has a very small feature set - but serves to illustrate the basics of a fullstack app.
-I feel it forms a solid base from which to expand out on features in future.

 ## Motivation